Nine Mile Metals Continues to Drill on Its Nine Mile Brook VMS Project

-VANCOUVER, British Columbia, March 27, 2023 (GLOBE NEWSWIRE) -- NINE MILE METALS LTD. (CSE: NINE, OTCQB: VMSXF, FSE: KQ9) (the “Company” or “Nine Mile”), is pleased to announce an update on its Nine Mile Brook VMS Project winter drill program.
-Winter drilling commenced on February 17, 2023 (see prior news release) on the Company’s Nine Mile Brook VMS Project utilizing a skid-mounted drilling rig operated by Orbit Garant Drilling Inc. based in Moncton, NB.
+VANCOUVER, British Columbia, March 27, 2023 (GLOBE NEWSWIRE) -- NINE MILE METALS LTD. NINEVMSXFKQ)) (the "Company" or "Nine Mile"), is pleased to announce an update on its Nine Mile Brook VMS Project winter drill program.
+Winter drilling commenced on February 17, 2023 (see prior news release) on the Company's Nine Mile Brook VMS Project utilizing a skid-mounted drilling rig operated by Orbit Garant Drilling Inc. based in Moncton, NB.

-Figure 1 - Orbit Drilling Operations on Nine Mile Brook VMS Project

 Orbit Garant Drilling has completed 8 holes totalling 1,329 metres of a planned 5,000 metre fully funded drill program.
 More than 730 metres of drill core are being logged, photographed, cut and prepared for rush assays, which is expected to take 2-3 weeks for each submission.
 All assays are being shipped directly to ALS Global in Moncton, NB.
 Due to the hardness and amount of core identified for assay, the Company is adding additional equipment and crew to assist in expediting this process.
 The certified Lab Assay results will be released as they are completed, reviewed, and analyzed.